 Some of you are probably wondering why I’m such a firm believer in avoiding single-use plastic.
 Here’s my reasoning.
 I could go way deeper into each of these issues, but this is just an overview.
-There’s a list of works cited at the bottom so you know I’m not just making up random statistics.

 The Plastic Problem: An Overview

 Single use plastic is incredibly convenient.
 Because of it, we can have anything we want, whenever and wherever we want it.
 But our copious use of single-use plastic has unintended consequences.
 Our usage of plastic is severely harming the environment and our health.

 The first problem with plastic is that it is made from fossil fuels, non-renewable resources.
 Extracting these resources is environmentally destructive and has the potential to cause environmental tragedies.
 The Deepwater Horizon Spill in 2010, spilled 205,000,000 gallons of oil into the Gulf of Mexico.
 Hydraulic fracturing, also known as fracking (the process by which natural gas is extracted by injecting millions of gallons of water, sand and toxic chemicals into the ground) poisons groundwater.
 Some people who live in communities where hydraulic fracturing is done can light their water on fire as it comes out of their taps.
 In the United States alone, 17 million barrels of oil are used to make plastic bottles every year.
 We are running out of oil, so it doesn’t make sense for us to use the oil we have left to make single-use plastic that we don’t even need, such as water bottles and shopping bags.